 So much for religious extremism, which, exposed in its true colors, becomes rank reaction.
-British Imperialism will sit tight for many a long day, while such philosophy is safely in-dulged in and propagated in India, both by orthodox Gandhists and Mussulman Khalifatists.
-The little experiment in melodrama things which it might have, but apparently did not know before,-the bogey of Bolshevism blinded its usually keen intuition.
-"Impertalism, mad with rage, destroys itself."
-The Vanguard program of mild social democracy, sown like the Dragon's Teeth throughout the length and breadth of India, thanks to the insensate fear and fury of blind Authority, has sunk deep in the soil and will spring forth, one day, in the shape of new leaders, armed with the power of a new Idea, which will sweep the Indian people on to Victory and Freedom. has borne rich fruit for the Government; it has found out many
+British Imperialism will sit true colors, becomes rank reaction.
+British Imperialism will sit tight for many a long day, while such philosophy is safely indulged in and propagated in India, both by orthodox Gandhists and Mussulman Khalifatists.
+The little experiment in melodrama has borne rich fruit for the Government; it has found out many things which it might have, but apparently did not know before,-the bogey of Bolshevism blinded its usually keen intuition.
+"Imperialism, mud with rage, destroys itself."
+The Vanguard program of mild social democracy, sown like the Dragon's Teeth throughout the tength and breadth of India, thanks to the insensate fear and fury of blind Authority, has sunk deep in the soil and will spring forth, one day, in the shape of new leaders, armed with the power of a new Idea, which will sweep the Indian people on to Victory and Freedom.